marked-gil/tasks-master-react/README.md

 #### **The Use of Agile Methodology**
 Using the Agile Methodology, the development of the project began with the creation of seven (7) EPICS to provide a framework for the website's design and structure.
 Each EPIC is comprised of multiple User Stories that detailed the project's features.
 A total of 35 User Stories were formulated for the Front-End, out of which 33 were successfully implemented, while the remaining 2 were deferred for future implementation.
 The 33 User Stories were distributed among four iterations, each with a distinct timeline due to the creator's other work commitments.

 A story point (ranging from 2-8) and priority label (Must-Have, Should-Have, Could-Have, and Won’t-Have) were assigned to each User Story to guide the estimation of time needed for implementation and prioritize the most vital components of the site.
 Acceptance criteria were included in each User Story, which served as a basis for determining successful implementation.
-Tasks were also specified for the creator to fulfill the acceptance criteria.
+Tasks were also specified for the creator to fulfil the acceptance criteria.

 Github’s Kanban board is a very useful tool that this project used.
 Here is the link for the project’s Kanban board: [**Tasks Master Kanban**](https://github.com/users/marked-gil/projects/17)